MESAHub/mesa-website/04-pgstar.markdown

 {% endhighlight %}

+A directory with the name given by the value of TRho\_Profile\_file\_dir (in this case, the default value, which is "png") must exist in the work directory in order for the files to be stored.
+Otherwise MESA will run, but fail to write the png files.
+Make sure to create such a directory first!

 You can also change the foreground/background for file output.

 {% highlight fortran %}
 ! white_on_black flags -- true means white foreground color on black background